bergesinstitute/graf-method/book-4-unit-1.md

 12. Mary and I went to the supermarket on Tuesday.
 13. She feels tired.
 14. They lost a lot of money in Vegas.
-15. You (formal, plural) used to go there all the time.
+15. You (form., plural) used to go there all the time.
 16. When did you call Harry?